LouisCE/warrior-path/README.md

 - I deepended and consolidated my understanding of HTML and CSS.
 - I gained a basic understanding of JavaScript.
 - I learned how to troubleshoot and find bugs more efficiently.
+- I learned why it is important to commit often to demonstrate my development process.
 - I deepened my understanding of responsive layout with Bootstrap's grid system.
 - I learned why it's important to design for accessibility from the beginning, rather than fitting it at the end.
-- Balancing visual design with semantic HTML taught me how to build with both users and machines (screen readers and search engines) in mind.
+- I learned visual design with semantic HTML taught me how to build with both users and machines (screen readers and search engines) in mind.
-- Using GitHub Pages for deployment reinforced the importance of version control and remote collaboration tools.
+- I learned how to use many different resources that work together to polish a website, including wireframes, colour scheme tools, validators and performance checkers.
+- I learned how to use GitHub Pages.

+## Note on Commit History

+During the early stages of this project, I encountered an issue that prevented me from deploying my website on GitHub Pages.
+This is because my local VS Code instance wasn't properly connected to GitHub.
+The save button was greyed out despite multiple attempts to troubleshoot.

+After reaching out to a Code Institute alumni (credited below) for support, I was advised to start a fresh GitHub repository and transfer my code over, which I did.
+This resulted in a large initial commit which you will see as the first commit on the current live repository.

+However, I did not delete the original repo and it still contains my earliest commits and development history.
+While most of the commit history exists in the current repo, the initial work can still be viewed via the link below.

+Original repo (where you can see my early commit history): https://github.com/LouisCE/warrior-path-x Current repo (for submission and deployment): https://github.com/LouisCE/warrior-path

+I spoke about this issue with my facilitator (also credited below) and it was confirmed with the assessment team that this would not be an issue.
+From that point onward, I have followed a consistent practice of committing my work to clearly demonstrate my development process.

 # Credits